 [Hoi An -> Siem Reap, Cambodia; 2 hour flight via Da Nang Airport]

 From Hoi An, Vietnam we flew direct to Siem Reap, Cambodia to visit Angkor Wat and the surrounding temples.
 While it was a very short stopover (only 2 nights), it gave us enough time to visit 5 temples in this area and explore the night market in Siem Reap.
-Stay tuned for my guide to Siem Reap with more info – coming soon!
+Click here for my guide to Siem Reap, Cambodia.

 Ha Long Bay

 This unmissable part of Vietnam is made up of thousands of little islands off the northern shore.
 There’s two main ways to explore it: from the mainland, which offers local beaches and local points; or by boat on a multi-day trip.
 Though I usually opt out of group excursions, we wanted to be immersed in the crazy landscapes of the region so opted for a boat tour.
 If I’m being honest, I’m not sure if I’d recommend it.
 On one hand, we were able to see islands and parts of Ha Long Bay that most people never get to.
 On the other, I found the tight schedule to be mostly an annoyance and the excursions to be somewhat fabricated.
 Though, a highlight was getting to have lunch on our own private beach one day!